thefoxexe/discord-bot-phyton-template/README.md

-## R. Danny
+## Bot Python Open Source

-A personal bot that runs on Discord.
+A bot that runs on Discord.

 ## Running